nshdesai/deepdixit/README.md

 ### Running locally

-1. Add an environment variable `DATABASE_URL` with the connection string from the Heroku Postgres Database.
+1. Add an environment variable `DATABASE_URI` with the connection string from the Heroku Postgres Database.
 Make sure to change the `postgres://...` at the beginning to `postgresql://...`

 ## Instructions for TA